Gay Shame: History

 Gay Shame began in 1998 as an annual event in Brooklyn, New York.
-Held for a number of years at DUMBA, an artists' run collective center, bands such as Three Dollar Bill and Kiki and Herb and speakers such as Eileen Myles, Mattilda Bernstein Sycamore and Penny Arcade appeared at the first event, and the evening was documented by Scott Berry and released as the film Gay Shame '98.
+It was held for a number of years at DUMBA, an artists' run collective center.
+Bands such as Three Dollar Bill and Kiki and Herb and speakers such as Eileen Myles, Mattilda Bernstein Sycamore and Penny Arcade appeared at the first event, and the evening was documented by Scott Berry and released as the film Gay Shame '98.
 Swallow Your Pride was a zine published by the people involved in planning Gay Shame in New York.
 Three issues were released.
 The movement later spread to San Francisco, Toronto, and Sweden.

 LAGAI – Queer Insurrection (formerly Lesbians and Gays Against Intervention) put such a protest in context.
 They wrote that the "origins of the LGBTQ movement are revolutionary […] Now, some of the same people who participated in those fabulous outpourings of anti-establishment rage tripped over each other on the way to City Hall to have their love blessed by Gavin Newsom, successor to Dan White and Dianne Feinstein, darling of the developers, persecutor of the homeless, and cause of Gay Shame getting beaten and busted by the cops on more than one occasion."

 In 2002, AlterNet published a piece by queer activist Tommi Avicolli Mecca who lived in San Francisco about Gay Shame.
 What he wrote expressed many of the ideas of Gay Shame:

 In 2009, according to an article on IndyBay, SF Gay Shame had a protest outside San Francisco's LGBT Center.
 A press release they put out about the event they wrote:

 That same year there was an event of London's chapter of Gay Shame, which they had a so-called "indoor playground of interactive art and alternative ideas...[which was in a] club [that] shares a similar non-commercial, anti-consumerist angle...[and there were] thirty-five sideshows, 100 performance artists and 3,000 revellers."

 A book titled Gay Shame was reviewed on Lambda Literary in 2010.
 The reviewers noted that the book looks at the origins of Gay Shame, the question of gay pride and challenges readers to "question and explore the possibility that the modern LGBT rights movement's push for acceptance, assimilation, and—they would argue—pride, results in a loss of something importantly queer as it attempts to eradicate shame...[by] exploring the ways in which pride and shame connected with race, gender and sexuality."

 In 2011, Mattilda Bernstein Sycamore was interviewed by an online publication called We Who Feel Differently.
 Carlos Motta, the interviewer asked about how to open up spaces, and in a response, Mattilda described her work with Gay Shame:

 Gay Shame was also mentioned on Mission Local, the Bay Area Reporter, writer Toshio Meronek on the Huffington Post, a radical magazine titled Slingshot, SF Weekly, Sarah Jaffe on Alternet, in a 7-page article in the Quarterly Journal of Speech and many others.